DanielFDA/project-sei-4/README.md

 The diagram gave us a complex but big scope to be able to make the site as we wanted it, but would later prove to complicate some things a little more than needed.
 Even then we both agreed that it was the right way to do it because we can keep working and adding stuff on this site, thanks to having a robust back-end that allows us to create lots of functionality.

 After being signed off we started working on the backend where we both agreed that the both of us wanted to work on (mainly because in both of our cases, in our previous project we worked front-end, so we wanted to make sure that we were capable of doing the back-end parts of coding as well).
-So we began by creating the models and the basic relationships needed, heres some of them :
+So we began by creating the models and the basic relationships needed, heres some of them.

 ```py
 class User(AbstractUser):